meltingmedia/ResourceWatcher/README.md

 ## Configuration

-Either install from the package manager or run the build script.
+- Either install from the package manager or run the build script.
-Configure the plugin behavior in the system settings (resourcewatcher namespace).
+- Configure the plugin behavior in the system settings (resourcewatcher namespace).

+Notes: Sender name & email address used to send emails are respectively site_name & emailsender values (defined in your system settings).

+By default, all resources are "monitored" (in any context).
+You can add constraints using "hooks" (snippets).

 ## Support